 - Better for the life of mountain bike parts

 Different types of MTB fenders

 There are different types of mudguards that are suitable for mountain bikes.
-There are so-called flap guards, which you can easily place between the MTB fork.
+There are so-called flap guards, which you can easily place between the mountain bike front fork.
 There are aluminum mudguards that run a large part around the wheel.
 However, in my opinion these are less suitable for a mountain bike.
 You can disassemble them less easily and they can be damaged more quickly than compact plastic fenders.